PowerOffice/go-api/README.md

 AuthorizationDemo   | Connect to the authorization server, and retreive authorization.
-CustomerDemo        | Find a customer by Vat number, update customer and get list of customers ImportDemo          | Upload and post a Payroll Journal
+CustomerDemo        | Find a customer by Vat number, update customer and get list of customers ImportDemo          | Upload and post a Payroll Journal ErrorHandling       | Demonstrates how to handle common error scenarios

+## Support

+Developer support is provided via e-mail: [go-api@poweroffice.no](mailto:go-api@poweroffice.no)

+Bugs and issues can be reported using the [github issue tracker](https://github.com/PowerOffice/go-api/issues)